rameshavinash94/Deep-Learning-Framework-for-Facemask-Detection-CNN-Facemask-Removal-GAN-s-and-Gender-Classification/README.md

 We have deployed our applicaiton in GCP.

 **MODULES:**
-1) DL model for Facemask Identification
+1) DL model for Facemask Identification.
-2) GAN Trained Model for uncovering face inside mask(face mask removal)
+2) GAN Trained Model for uncovering face inside mask(face mask removal).
-3) Trained DL model for gender classification and celeb face identification.
+3) Trained DL model for gender classification.
-4) Perform mlops CI/CD pipeline and cloud deployment to the above approach
+4) Perform mlops CI/CD pipeline and cloud deployment to the above approach.

 **MODULE 1***